KaranamVijayKumar/map-reduce-fab-four/README.md

 ## Big Data Problems

-Below are a few problem statements we can phrase from the data set.
+Below are the problem statements that each developer worked on:

 1. Harsha Vardhan Reddy Nallavolu
  - For each Hotel, find the count of positive_word_reviews.